WhisperRT -- Turning Whisper into a Causal Streaming Model: Efficiency

 \subsection{Complexity Analysis}

 Since the proposed streaming Transformer model does not rely on non-causal attention, we conduct a complexity analysis to estimate its computational efficiency advantages.

 \begin{theorem} Let $T$ be the input sequence length to the encoder, $d$ the embedding dimension, and $\tau$ the chunk size, with $0 < \tau \ll T$.
-The computation of blocked causal attention over the full sequence during streaming requires $\mathcal{O}(T^2d + Td^2)$ operations and $\mathcal{O}(Td)$ additional memory. \end{theorem} The proof is provided in Appendix~\ref{appendix:proofs}.
+The computation of blocked causal attention over the full sequence during streaming requires $\mathcal{O}(T^2d + Td^2)$ operations and $\mathcal{O}(Td)$ additional memory. \end{theorem} The proof is provided in the supplementary material.
 In contrast, methods such as \cite{machavcek2023turning,wang2024simul}, which do not fine-tune Whisper, pad the input signal to the maximum context size whenever a new frame arrives.
 As a result, the encoder must perform $\mathcal{O}(T^2d + Td^2)$ operations for each chunk \cite{vaswani2023attentionneed}.
 Given $\frac{T}{\tau}$ chunks, the total encoder-side computational cost becomes $\mathcal{O}\left(\frac{T^3d}{\tau} + \frac{T^2d^2}{\tau}\right)$ operations.
-This difference is expected to have a significant impact, especially in low-latency scenarios where the chunk size is small ($\tau \ll T$).
+This difference is expected to have a significant impact, especially in low-latency scenarios where the chunk size is small ($\tau \ll T$), and when using a larger model where $d$ is larger.
 A further demonstration of the runtime advantage appears in Section~\ref{section:experiments-runtime}.